ThreeDotsLabs/watermill/_examples/metrics/README.md

 ### Find out more

-To find out more about metrics be sure to check out the [Watermill docs](https://watermill.io/docs/metrics).
+To find out more, about metrics be sure to check out the [Watermill docs](https://watermill.io/docs/metrics).